nl-rse/nl-rse.github.io/_pages/meetups.md

 The NL-RSE meets on regular basis, every two months on average.

-Netherlands eScience Center, DTL and SURF frequently organise NL-RSE meetups to encourage collaboration and communication between Resarch Software Engineers in the Netherlands.
+Netherlands eScience Center, DTL and SURF frequently organise NL-RSE meetups to encourage collaboration and communication between Research Software Engineers in the Netherlands.

 The meetings are organized at the fantastic facilities of [SURF in Utrecht](https://www.surf.nl/over-surf/contact/routebeschrijving-surf-surfmarket-en-surfnet/index.html).